John Parker (rower)

-John MacDougall Parker (born September 19, 1967) is an American artist and avant-garde, experimental electronic musician from New York City who made a career as an Olympic rower, Coach, and Director of National Training Centers.
-His music is characterized by extreme timbres pushing the boundaries of the experimental genre.
-A large part of his oeuvre is sound art, but he weaves in elements of traditional music.
-As a visual artist and musician, his exhibitions and performances were arranged about four or five times a year, especially during the years that he was active, 1998–2008 and after 2019.
+John MacDougall Parker (born September 19, 1967) is an American artist and avant-garde experimental electronic musician from New York City who had a career as an Olympic rower, coach, and director of national training centers.
+His music incorporates extreme timbres within the experimental genre.
+Much of his work is sound art, with elements of traditional music.
+As a visual artist and musician, his exhibitions and performances took place approximately four or five times a year during his active periods of 1998–2008 and after 2019.

 Education

 He obtained a Bachelor's Degree in History at Princeton University in 1989.
 In 1994 he started a Bachelor of Fine Arts at the University of Washington.
 He gained entrance to the University of Pennsylvania and received a Master of Fine Arts degree in painting in 2001.

-Sportsman career
+Sporting career

-Between 1981 and 2020 John Parker made an international sports career as a rower, including the Olympics, an assistant coach, a coach, a head coach and Director of National Training Centers, sometimes in combination of these professions.
+Between 1981 and 2020, John Parker had an international career in rowing, competing at the Olympic level and serving in various roles including assistant coach, head coach, and director of national training centers, sometimes concurrently.